We are often asked — what exactly does Centre County United Way do?

 We help babies, kids, teens, adults, grandparents and families.
 We help people who need shelter, food, a friend.
 People who have disabilities and illnesses.
 People who want to make their lives better.
 People who just need a hand up.
 People who need hope.

 How do we help so many people with so many different needs?
-Here’s the key — we partner with 28 local health and human service agencies where our neighbors in need go for help, places like the Food Bank, Centre County Library, the YMCA of Centre County, Easter Seals, the Youth Service Bureau and Centre Volunteers in Medicine.
+Here’s the key — we partner with local health and human service agencies where our neighbors in need go for help, places like Centre Helps, Strawberry Fields, Tides, Easterseals, Centre Volunteers in Medicine, Housing Transitions, Park Forest Preschool and more.
 Instead of focusing on one single need or issue, we focus on hundreds — helping our community as a whole.
 So not only does your donation to Centre County United Way go to the need that is closest to your heart, it also goes to the needs that may be less obvious but no less important.

 While the Food Bank can address their need for food, and Housing Transitions can assist them in finding shelter, they may also need help from Centre Volunteers in Medicine, the Centre County Library, and the YMCA.
 These agencies collaborate to make sure all of the acute needs are addressed, as well as planning for their future success.
 Centre County United Way makes sure these agencies have the financial help they need to provide all of these vital services, each of which is extremely important to our neighbors who need them.